Episode 98

 Extremely strange.

 We walked next door to the dining hall.
-Immediately, we were faced with this big, cavernous, empty room with all these empty tables and chairs.
+Immediately, we were faced with this big, cavernous, empty room.

-So it was very clear straight away that there was no one there.
-And we were even able to go into the kitchen and wander around in there too.
+So it was very clear straight away that there was no one there and we were even able to go into the kitchen and wander around in there too

-Again, no one was there.
+no one was there

-There were signs that at some point earlier in the day, kitchen staff had been there.
+there were signs that at some point earlier in the day kitchen staff had been there

 There was even half-finished meals.